Communication Sciences and Disorders

 Admission to the Bachelor of Science degree program in the Department of Communication Sciences and Disorders will be granted to students, including transfer students, when the requirements indicated below have been met.

-- Attainment of at least a 2.75 grade point average (based on a 4.0 scale) on all coursework attempted at Missouri State.
-For those students with transfer credit, a combined grade point average of at least a 2.75 must be achieved for all coursework being transferred plus all coursework attempted at Missouri State.
+- Attainment of at least a 2.90 grade point average (based on a 4.0 scale) on all coursework attempted.
+For those students with transfer credit, a combined grade point average of at least a 2.90 must be achieved for all coursework being transferred plus all coursework attempted at Missouri State.

-- The completion of a minimum of 50 semester hours including the following General Education courses.
+- The completion of a minimum of 50 semester hours including the following General Education courses, which must be passed with a grade of "C" or better.
 Please select from the course below to be eligible for consideration of acceptance to the major.
 Course options were selected to fulfill Knowledge and Skills in Communication Sciences and Disorders (CSD).
 Please check with your advisor to determine any available substitutions..